CCAD alum Mary Lou Alpert on women in design & why she’s paying it forward

 What was your time like at CCAD, and what did you go on to do after graduation?

 As a student at CCAD, I was fortunate to have been in Canzani’s intense color concept class.
-His standards were extremely high.
+His standards were extremely high, and CCAD's curriculum was patterned after Pratt Institute.

 After graduating in 1960, I moved to San Francisco for eight years.
 I worked in package and graphic design, and I established, with a partner, the firm TWO DESIGN.
-I relocated to New York in 1967 and became Graphic Design Director for Squibb-Beechnut.
+I relocated to New York in 1967 and became Graphic Design Director for Beech-Nut (later Squibb).
 Since 1991, I have been associated with the Katonah Museum of Art in Katonah, New York.

 What advice would you give to current students?

 I would like to stress the importance of internships.
-It’s a great addition to a resume.
+It’s a must addition to a resume.

 What do you think about the future of CCAD?

 To me, the future of CCAD is now.
 Phenomenal progress has occurred at CCAD—multifaceted curriculum expansion, major additions of the physical plant and campus, and an impressive enrollment gain.
-I think it’s all a tribute to President Canzani’s vision.
+It’s all a tribute to President Canzani’s vision.
 Keep doing what you’re doing!

 Can you talk about the changing role of women in art and design?